carlfriess/DoritOS/report/Report.md

 ### Receiving datagrams

-Whenever a UDP datagram is received, `networkd` searches the linked list searching for a socket bound to the destination port.
+Whenever a UDP datagram is received, `networkd` searches the linked list for a socket bound to the destination port.
 If one is found, the datagram is forwarded over the socket's URPC channel.
 Otherwise, the packet is dropped.

 Rather than forwarding the entire packet, the source address, source port and payload are forwarded using the structure below.
-This provides the client with all the necessary information to send back a packet.
+This provides the client with all the necessary information to send back a response.

 ```c
 struct udp_urpc_packet {